-In order to carry out the C-Mex and D-Mex surveys, Ofwat, as controller, commissions research undertaken by our market research agents who operate as our processors.
-The lawful basis that Ofwat relies on for this processing is that it is necessary for the performance of our tasks carried out in the public interest (article 6(e) of the General Data Protection Regulation ((EU) 2016/679) (“GDPR”)) – in this case, the review of the experience of customers and developers allows us to assess companies’ performance against the relevant performance commitments as part of our implementation and enforcement of our price controls (under Condition B of companies’ instruments of appointment and Section 11 of the Water Industry Act 1991).
+In order to carry out the customer measure of experience (C-MeX) and developer services measure of experience (D-MeX) surveys, Ofwat, as controller, commissions research undertaken by our agents who operate as our processors.
+The lawful basis that Ofwat relies on for this processing is that it is necessary for the performance of our tasks carried out in the public interest (article 6(e) of the General Data Protection Regulation ((EU) 2016/679) (“GDPR”)).
+Specifically, the review of the experience of customers and developers allows us to assess companies’ performance against the relevant performance commitments as part of our implementation and enforcement of our price controls (under Condition B of companies’ instruments of appointment and Section 11 of the Water Industry Act 1991).
 Ofwat also appoints agents (acting as a processor on behalf of both Ofwat and the Consumer Council for Water) to carry out more detailed surveys in relation to a customer’s experience of sewerage flooding, in order to implement and enforce our price controls, as well as inform regulatory policy in this area.

-The market research agents then contact these individuals via either telephone or email to conduct a survey in relation to their experience with their water company.
-We only ask our agents to share customers’ personal data with us in exceptional circumstances; our standard practice is to ask agents to collate the feedback about the companies’ performance and present it to Ofwat in pseudonymised form (i.e. personal identifiers are replaced with artificial identifiers but these are still considered personal data under GDPR) as a privacy-enhancing measure.
-Where customers do not object, we share the feedback from those contacted via the C-Mex or D-Mex surveys with their respective water company, so that water company can improve its customer service and check to make sure that we have accurately recorded customer survey feedback.
-Customers can object to us sharing their feedback for this purpose at the time the survey is carried out.
+The agents then contact these individuals via either telephone or email to conduct a survey in relation to their experience with their water company.
+We only ask our agents to share customers’ personal data with us in exceptional circumstances; we will ask agents to collate the feedback about the companies’ performance and present it to us in anonymised or aggregate form.
+Where customers do not object, we share the feedback from those contacted via the C-MeX and D-MeX surveys with their respective water company, so that the water company can check to make sure that we have accurately recorded customer survey feedback.
+Customers are given the opportunity to object to us sharing their feedback for this purpose at the time the survey is carried out.